I’m writing this on behalf of himself for reasons that will soon become evident.

 So, in order to try and find those best places to eat, rather than just google what others have written, plagiarise and reword in order to try and make it appear you really know somewhere he actually went for it.

-The doctors say he will be fine but I’m not sure his bullheadedness will never be cured.
+The doctors say he will be fine but I’m not sure his bullheadedness will ever be cured.

-On this recent trip we ate at a marvellous new place, the food was sublime.
+On this recent trip we ate at a marvellous new place that was not on google, trip advisor or on any blogs, the food was sublime.
 And you will one day read that review and see the photos of us eating it.
 So we are happy to recommend that place, more so we are happy to recommend you go with your instinct, you never know what you’ll find, rather than blindly follow the prepared plans for the “must do” places.

 Must go, he’s drooling again, probably planning his next 11 meals!!